 Add a “Dial Extension” Button to Contacts on iPhone

-Though you’ve long been able to add automatically dialed extensions to contacts on the iPhone, the newest versions of iOS handle extensions much more intelligently, allowing you to create a “Dial Extension” button to any specific contact.
-That extension dialer can be activated manually, making the navigation of telephony menus infinitely easier, here’s how to quickly add this to a contact:
+Though we have long been able to add automatically dialed extensions to contacts on the iPhone, the newest versions of iOS handle extensions much more intelligently, allowing you to create a “Dial Extension” button to any specific contact.
+That extension dialer can be activated manually, making the navigation of telephony menus infinitely easier.

 - Open Contacts and tap the contact name to add the extension to, then tap the “Edit” button